Federated Credential Management API

 id_assertion_endpoint, of type USVString

-A URL that points to an HTTP API that complies with the § 3.5 Identity Assertions API.
+A URL that points to an HTTP API that complies with the § 3.5 Identity assertion endpoint API.

 branding, of type IdentityProviderBranding